dwheaton/dwheaton.github.io/about.md

   * (completed 12/26/2014) [edX Engineering Software as a Service (SaaS), Part 1 - BerkeleyX](https://www.edx.org/course/engineering-software-service-saas-part-1-uc-berkeleyx-cs169-1x)
   * a bunch of other [udacity](https://www.udacity.com/) courses
   * a bunch of other math classes to brush up on calculus and re-learn and extend my existing knowledge of advanced maths such as differential equations and applications like numerical methods.
-* an electronics project to make an LED glow jo staff
+* an electronics project to make a programmable LED jo staff
+* Building a new PC
+* DJ stuff
+* Indie game programming

+I hope to write more about these topics as time permits!